binnall/binnall/README.md

 - 👋 Hi, I’m @binnall
 - 👀 I’m interested in Microsoft Tech, specifically Business Applications.
-- 🌱 I’m currently learning Mixed Reality.
-- 💞️ I’m looking to collaborate on maintaining msdocs and open source projects.
-- 📫 Reach me on twitter by @jackbinnall.
+- 📫 Reach me on X by @jackbinnall.

 <!---
 binnall/binnall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.